Madam Toastmaster, fellow members, honoured guests..

 Tonight I will introduce myself to you, and while I am many things and many interests, I have chosen the underlying condition that really defines my every action.
 This is my neverending quest for Truth and Understanding.
 It’s not that i am interested in knowing a lot of things, like historical dates or particularities in the law.
 No, I seek a deeper understanding of the whole, I want to really wrap my mind around things, understand the essence of everything.
 Obviously an ambitious goal.
 And this curiosity has always been a part of me, I have a particular memory that shows this.

 I was sitting on the back of my mum’s bike.
-Here I was 6 years old I will just briefly paint the picture of me as a 6 year old for you, I was wearing a fantastic white princess dress with glitter and ribbons, a hat, and my wellies.
+Here I was 6 years old, cycling through Amsterdam.
+I will just briefly paint the picture of me as a 6-year-old for you, I was wearing a fantastic white princess dress with glitter and ribbons, a hat, and my wellies.
 While I was holding my hat in the wind, I was questioning my mother about Life.
 I asked her: Mum, after I finish school will I know everything?
 She answered: No, after primary school, you go to high school.
 So I asked her: After high school, will I know everything?
 And again she said: No, after high school you can go to university to learn more.
 Ok I said, after university will I know everything?
 And then she dropped the bomb on me: No, you can never know everything.

 And I remember feeling very sad and scared.

 And this feeling of sadness would be something that would return whenever I would think about the greatness of the universe and my tiny role in that, I thought that was the most depressing thing in the world.